If you have any questions that aren’t here feel free to contact YogaCentric

 What should I wear?
 Do you have a place to change?

 Comfortable non-binding clothes.
 T-shirts, tank tops, shorts, stretch pants, loose fitting pants, or other exercise apparel are all appropriate.
 Sweat pants are generally not recommended since you may get too hot.
 Yoga is done barefoot.
-We do have changing rooms available in addition to the restroom.
+We do not have changing rooms available but you can change in the restroom.

 Do I need to pre register or bring anything?

 A yoga or pilates mat if you have one if not you may purchase one here, or rent a mat for $1.
 Water and a towel are also recommended.
 Pre- registration is not required, just come on in.
 On your first visit please arrive 10 minutes before the class begins so you can fill out some paperwork.
 Please choose a class that is appropriate for your level.